 The Province of Alberta also grants Timber Quotas having terms of 20 years and containing provisions for renewal.
 These quotas are intended to provide a continuous supply of timber in perpetuity.
-As a result of the amalgamation of forest management units by the Province of Alberta during 2004, Canfor now has four Timber Quotas, of which two expire in 2021 and two expire in 2024.
+As a result of the amalgamation of forest management units by the Province of Alberta during 2010 and subsequent amalgamation of Timber Quotas in 2012, Canfor now has two Timber Quotas, one of which expires in 2024 and one which expires in 2030.